-As many of us are learning to manage this "new normal" during the COVID-19 crisis, we have had to redefine many aspects of our lives.
-Sone have gone from the traditional 9am to 5pm job to remote offices-coffee and computer on hand at the dining room or kitchen tables.
-Others, are suddenly thrust into a new life of remote learning with their children.
-Here in New York, car parades have replaced milestone achievements such as birthdays, anniversaries and visits from teachers who miss their students.
-First responders and healthcare worker are waking up every day knowingly putting themselves at risk to save others.
-What amazing resiliency to observe around my neighborhood, New York, the United States and the world.
+As many of us are learning to manage this “new normal” during the COVID-19 crisis, we have had to redefine many aspects of our lives.
+Sone has gone from the traditional 9 am to 5 pm job to remote offices-coffee and computer on hand at the dining room or kitchen tables.
+Others are suddenly thrust into a new life of remote learning with their children.
+Here in New York, car parades have replaced milestone achievements such as birthdays, anniversaries, and visits from teachers who miss their students.
+First responders and healthcare workers are waking up every day knowingly putting themselves at risk to save others.
+What amazing resiliency to observe around my neighborhood, New York, the United States, and the world.

 Focus on what you CAN control

 You may not be able to visit your family, friends, or loved one in person however, the sky is the limit on finding ways to tell them how much you cherish and love them.
 You CAN carve out time to call them just to say hi.
 You CAN send them a beautiful handwritten letter.
 You CAN apply this thinking in any area that is a cause of anxiety or depression.

 While the days may feel long and overwhelming, adapt your thinking to find something you are grateful for.
 Focus on some positives.
 Maybe you are grateful for not having a 2-hour commute each morning.
 How wonderful, you now have the ability to stay in bed late and catch up on all those missing hours of regenerative sleep.
 Others might be grateful for the opportunity to be able to sit down and have breakfast with their family without the anxiety of being late for something for the first time in years.